rahim-hashim/video_transcripts/_Transcripts/New York Times Podcasts/20240325_New York Times Podcasts.md

 *  The US of course has given all these weapons, tens of billions of dollars in aid to Ukraine.
 *  But right now, $60 billion in aid are stuck in US Congress.
 *  And you would think that Ukraine wouldn't want to do anything right now.
-*  That could risk that.
+*  They could risk that.
 *  That could risk that.
 *  Exactly.
-*  I mean, also, let's just say, I mean, this was an incredibly horrific attack.
+*  Also, let's just say, this was an incredibly horrific attack.
 *  And we haven't seen anything from Ukraine in the way they've carried themselves in defending
 *  against Russia in this war that would make us think they would be capable of doing something
 *  like this.
 *  Anton, just to step back for a moment.
-*  I mean, it's interesting, you know, because this attack, it really doesn't remotely fit
+*  It's interesting because this attack, it really doesn't remotely fit into Putin's obsession
-*  into Putin's obsession about where the threat is coming from in the world to Russia, right?
+*  about where the threat is coming from in the world to Russia.
 *  His obsession is Ukraine.
 *  And this kind of short circuits that.
 *  Absolutely.